JaiPrathikReddySoda/ai-blog-generator-interview-jaiprathikreddysoda/README.md

 ## Example Output

-See the included `example_blog.md` for what a generated blog post looks like—complete with headings, recommendations, and SEO stats!
+See the included blogs under posts folder for seeing how generated blog post looks like—complete with headings, recommendations, and SEO stats!

+---

+## Security

+- All blog Markdown is rendered to HTML using the `markdown2` library to reduce risk of HTML/script injection.
+- Always validate and sanitize any integration code or user input if deploying in production.

 ---